Apple cider vinegar is a kitchen staple that has several impressive health benefits.

-To make your own toothbrush cleaner, mix half a cup (120 ml) of water with 2 tablespoons (30 ml) of apple cider vinegar and 2 teaspoons of baking soda and mix well.
-Leave the head of your toothbrush in the mix for 30 minutes.
+To make your own toothbrush cleaner, combine half a cup (120 ml) water with 2 tablespoons (30 ml) apple cider vinegar and 2 teaspoons baking soda.
+Mix well, then leave the head of your toothbrush in the mixture for 30 minutes.

-Make sure you rinse your brush well before you use it, as the acidity of undiluted vinegar could damage your teeth.
+Make sure you rinse your brush well with water before you use it.
+Otherwise, the acidity of undiluted vinegar could damage your teeth.

 Wiping your underarms with diluted apple cider vinegar is said to be a homemade alternative to commercially produced deodorants.

-That said, although it's popular in some circles, it's not clear how effective it is.
+That said, although it’s popular in some circles, it’s not clear how effective this is.

 Rinsing your dishes in apple cider vinegar could help kill off any unwanted bacteria and keep them clean.

-Some people add it to their dishwater, while others even put it in their dishwasher.
+Some people add it to their dishwater, while others put it in their dishwasher.

 Apple cider vinegar may help prevent your pet from getting fleas.